awsdocs/amazon-lightsail-developer-guide/doc_source/lightsail-how-to-create-dns-entry.md

 1. Register a domain name\.
 Then confirm that you have administrative access to edit the domain's name servers\.

-   If you need a registered domain name, get one through a domain registrar, such as Amazon Route 53\.
+   If you need a registered domain name, get one through a domain name registrar, such as Amazon Route 53\.
 For more information, see [Registering a New Domain](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html) in the Route 53 documentation\.

 1. Confirm that the necessary DNS record types for your domain are supported by the DNS zone in Lightsail\.
 The Lightsail DNS zone currently supports address \(A\), canonical name \(CNAME\), mail exchanger \(MX\), name server \(NS\), service locator \(SRV\), and text \(TXT\) record types\.
 For NS records, you can use wildcard DNS record entries\.

-   If the DNS record types required for your domain are not supported by the DNS zone in Lightsail, then you may want to use Route 53 as your DNS hosting provider\.
-For more information, see [Supported DNS Record Types](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/ResourceRecordTypes.html) and [Making Amazon Route 53 the DNS Service for an Existing Domain](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/MigratingDNS.html)\.
+   If the DNS record types required for your domain are not supported by the DNS zone in Lightsail, then you may want to use Route 53 as your domain's DNS hosting provider because it supports a greater number of record types\.
+For more information, see [Supported DNS Record Types](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/ResourceRecordTypes.html) and [Making Amazon Route 53 the DNS Service for an Existing Domain](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/MigratingDNS.html) in the Route 53 documentation\.

 1. Create a Lightsail instance to which you will point your domain\.
 For more information, see [Create an Amazon Lightsail instance](how-to-create-amazon-lightsail-instance-virtual-private-server-vps.md)\.